ga4gh/va-spec/docs/source/introduction.rst

 This framework has allowed for implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the expertise of diverse adopters, and delivers schema that have proven out in working applications.

-.. note::  **Additional Reading**:  (1) `"What is SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_ FAQ, (2) `"What types of variants are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_ FAQ, (3) `"What types of variant knowledge are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_ FAQ.
+.. note::  **Additional Reading**:  (1) `"What is SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_ FAQ, (2) "What types of variants are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_ FAQ, (3) `"What types of variant knowledge are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_ FAQ.

 VA Standards Development and Adoption
 #####################################
-The series of figures below provides a high-level overview of the **processes through which VA Profiles are created and matured into standards**, starting from the initial definition of the Core-IM.
+The series of figures below provides a high-level overview of the **implementation-driven processes through which VA Profiles are created and matured into standards**.
 A **Variant Pathogenicity Statement** profile is used as an example, but the process described applied generally to any Standard Profile development task.

-**Task 1: Creating the GKS Core Information Model**
+** GKS Core-IM extracted from the SEPIO Information Model*

-The initial version of the Core-IM represents a subset of SEPIO model, selected based on requirements for  Statement and Study Result models required by early adopter implementations.
+The initial version of the GKS Core-IM represents a subset of SEPIO model, with elements selected based on the needs of early adopter VA-Spec implementations, including a ClinGen/VICC Variant Pathogenicity Statement Profile to support ClinVar data.
+As these inital profiles expand to support more data, or profiles for new statement types are developed, additional elements can be pulled into the GKS Core-IM form the SEPIO model to support them.

 .. image:: images/va-profiling-step1.png
   :width: 1000

-**Task 2: Deriving Statement Profiles from the Core-IM**

-**Task 3: Model Alignment/Refinement**

-Negotiate harmonization of profile elements that may diverge from the Core Infprmation Model and principles.
-This may involve changes to the draft profile to beign it into alignment, or poulling in new content from the upstream full SEPIO IM to support data not covered by the GKS Core-IM subset, or changes to the Core-IM itself where nnew requirements surfaced by the draft point to modeling soluotions that represent generally useful improvements.

-**Task 4: Establishment of a Profile as a Standard**

-Vetting of the final proposed profile with VA community, including implementers who have regsitered interest in the Statement type.

-**Task 5: Standard Profile Adoption and Extension**

-Adopters implement the profile in their systems as is, or propose extensions / improvements to addres their use case - leading to another round of model alignemnt and refinement.
+**Draft Implementation Profiles Specialize the GKS Core-IM** Elements form the GKS Core-IM are selected for includsion and then specialized with statement and application-specific constraints - based on the needs of active implementations.
+In this case, classes and attributes are sleected and specialized to represent ClinVar Variant Pathogenicity statements.
+These **Draft Implementation Profiles** stick to the Core-IM model where possible, but may add new features where this model does not support source data or requirements.

+**Align and Refine Models**
+Draft implementation models may include features that are not consistent with or included in the foundational GKS and SEPIO Core Models.
+Implementers work with the VA Team to identify such cases, and refine models to bring them into alignment.
+This may involve refining the draft implementation model to use GKS or SEPIO modeling patterns, or adding new features to these standard models to support new requirements surfaced by the implementation.
+This process requries negotioan across developers of SEPIO, VA, and Implementation models.
+Any implementation-specific features not ultimately supported by the GKS Core-IM can be captured in a compliant way by using the `Extension <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/data-types.html#extension>`_ element.

+**Publish as a GA4GH Standard Profile**
+Once all models are aligned, the draft is circulated for community review.
+After concernes and feedback are addressed, it is published as an official VA Standard Profile for the Statement type.

+**Evolve Profile to Support New Requirements** Standard Profiles will evolve as existing implementations expand coverage of the initial draft, or additional implementations provide new requirements to cover their knowledge sources. e.g. the Variant Pathogeniity Profile will evolve as ClinGen expands the ClinVar data it needs the profile to cover, and other Driver Projects such AGHA/Shariant adopt the standard and need it to support their implementations.

+The activities described above unfold across a stack of interdependent models and specifications.
+The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides a more detailed overview of this ecosystem, and how to engage with it.
+And this `Profiling Methodology overview <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_  explains specific tasks and conventions involved in buidling VA Profiles.
+Finally, See the `Modeling Foundations document <>`_ to understand model general patterns and principles employed by the VA Standards, and the `Core Information Model <>`_ index of Class definitions for a deep dive into the data supported by each.

 .. note::  **Statement vs Study Result Profiles**: While the majority of applications of the VA-Spec deal in knowledge statements, and use **Statement** Profiles, the modeling framework supports        profiling of other Core-IM classes such as **Study Result**.
 This is done when the information captured represents data items a study or dataset pertaining to some variant of interest, as           opposed to a broader statement of knowledge (e.g, one that may be concluded from interpretation of such data).
 For example, the `CohortAlleleFrequencyStudyResult <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/study-result-profiles.html#cohort-allele-frequency-study-result>`_ profile specializes the StudyResult class to represent select data from statistical analyses of allele frequencies in different human populations along with methodological and quality metadata.
 More information on these types of profiles can be found `here <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html#profiling-methodology>`_.